humitos/emacs-configuration/README.rst

 * https://github.com/pashky/restclient.el

-:C-c C-c: execute the current request
+:C-c C-v: execute the current request
+:C-c C-u: copy the CURL command to the clipboard
 :C-c C-g: browse the queries / variables / etc with helm